 There is one remaining ugly question.
-The optimal filter \tilde{Q} depends upon the noise power spectrum of the detector.
+The optimal filter Q depends upon the noise power spectrum of the detector.
 In real-world filtering, should this noise power spectrum be calculated with windowed, or non-windowed data?
 We can determine the correlation between signal and template exactly, with only rectangular windowing, because energy in either of these functions is shifted into sidelobes in identical fashion.
 However a "quiet" part of the IFO spectrum can be corrupted by sidelobes of a nearby noisy region.
-The effect of this is that the signal get rather less weight from this region of frequency space than it ought, in theory, to receive.
-This would argue for using only properly-windowed data to find the noise power spectrum to use in determing an optimal filter.